 It takes about a week to get the containers to Djibouti and, if all goes well, we have a shipping slot pre-booked.
 Of course, everyone is rushing to get their coffee out, so sometimes our coffees are bumped down the list, and sit at port.
 This is a nail biting scenario.
 Our coffees are milled already, which means the process of aging has begun.
 We want our customers to have the maximum amount of time to roast this coffee, so we want that coffee on a ship ASAP.Tropiq Ethiopia Lab Assistant, Sisay Weldeamanue, oversees the lining of a container.
 This paper lining is an extra layer of protection for our precious coffee bags.

 It’s done!
 The coffees are on the water!

 I can relax now, right?
 Ah… not yet.

 It takes about a month for the coffee to get to Europe, and as soon as it arrives we organise for arrival samples to be sent to our lab in Oslo.
 There we cup and score them to ensure each lot is the same quality coffee we selected and purchased in Ethiopia.

 What happens if the sample arrives different or deteriorated?
 Whose responsibility is it?
-Stay tuned for the next instalment.
+Read the next instalment.